Preet Kaur Gill MP - My Weekly Update - 27th March 2026

 University of Birmingham - working towards healthier future

 The University of Birmingham is playing a major role in the Russell Group’s new commitment to build healthier communities by 2030.
-With more than 2,700 medical and dentistry students, and over 12,500 health‑related students trained across West Midlands Russell Group universities.
+With more than 2,700 medical and dentistry students, and over 12,500 health‑related students trained across Russell Group universities.

 A standout part of this effort is the University’s Movewell Centre.
 This community‑focused hub offers low‑cost physiotherapy, clinical exercise classes and mental health support, giving local residents practical help to stay active, manage long‑term conditions and recover from illness or injury.